Dynamics and entropy of $\mathcal{S}$-graph shifts: Zeta function

 Taking the exponent of both sides and applying \cref{thm:trace-sum-to-det} yields the formula. \end{proof}

-Since the number $p_1(X)$ is easy to calculate---the number of vertices $u \in V(G)$ for which $S_u$ is infinite---\cref{thm:S-graph-zeta-function} shows that $\det\!\big(I - B_\mathcal G(t)\big)$ is effectively as powerful an invariant for primitive $\S$-graph shifts as the zeta function.
+Since the number $p_1(X)$ is easy to calculate---it's simply the number of vertices $u \in V(G)$ for which $S_u$ is infinite---\cref{thm:big-zeta} shows that $\det\!\big(I - B_\mathcal G(t)\big)$ is effectively as powerful an invariant for $\S$-graph shifts as the zeta function.

-We can use \cref{thm:S-graph-zeta-function} to find a simple explicit formula for the zeta function of ordered $\S$-limited shifts:
+We can use \cref{thm:big-zeta} to find a simple explicit formula for the zeta function of ordered $\S$-limited shifts:

 \begin{proposition} The zeta function of the ordered $\S$-limited shift $X = \vv{X}(S_1,\dots,S_n)$ is given by